 When this page was originally published, Lithuania had no actual online gaming laws.
 Lawmakers instead applied the 2001 Gaming Law to the internet to limited effect.
 Government interpretation of the law made it illegal to organize internet betting but legal for citizens to participate in games organized by foreign betting websites.

 Lawmakers were well aware of the limitations of the then-current Gaming Law and began discussions to amend the law in 2014.
 A draft bill submitted in 2014 marked the first serious effort by lawmakers to address the internet and provide legal clarity for both citizens and operators.

 To summarize, the amendments specifically address “remote gambling” with the purpose of ensuring that the public is protected from the harmful of effects of gambling and that the industry remains free from the influence of crime.
 The amendments also make it possible for foreign operators based out of other EU nations to apply for online gaming licenses in Lithuania.

 The bill established a new committee called the Gaming Control Authority to oversee all gambling in the country.
 Prospective operators must apply to the Authority for a license and meet specific requirements such as incorporating as a Lithuanian business and operating in conjunction with one of the local land-based casinos.
 These two requirements result in there only being room for a few licensed operators in total.

 The Gaming Control Authority was also granted powers to crack down on unauthorized Lithuanian betting sites.
 Local financial institutions and internet service providers must cut off all access to blacklisted operators at the demand of the authority.
-A blacklist of banned websites may be found here.

 Potential Showdown with the EU?